theronic/eacl-example/README.md

-# EACL Example
+# EACL: Minimal Example from Clojure

-Refer to ~70 lines in the [`src/eacl_example/core.clj`](./src/eacl_example/core.clj) example.

-This is a minimal example that demonstrates how to use [EACL](https://github.com/CloudAfrica/eacl) from Clojure:
+This is a minimal example that demonstrates how to use [EACL](https://github.com/CloudAfrica/eacl), an embedded [SpiceDB-compatible](https://authzed.com/spicedb)* [ReBAC](https://en.wikipedia.org/wiki/Relationship-based_access_control) authorization library built in Clojure and backed by Datomic.

-It shows the following:
+The ~70 lines in [`src/eacl_example/core.clj`](./src/eacl_example/core.clj) shows the following:

 1. Install the latest EACL Datomic schema
 2. Transact a small permission schema with resources for users, accounts and products:
   - where a user can own an account,